hurbeana/dse_markdown/index.md

 | Service Mesh | Service success rates                      | Request retries                                      | Mutual TLS between all services                   |
 | Platform     | Log aggregation                            | Multiple replicas of dataset                         | Ecryption of data at rest                         |
 | Application  | Instrumentation of internal features usage | Handling of failure when an entire component is down | Ensuring users only have access to their own data |

-### What is istio?

-* ‘Connect, secure, control, and observe services.’
-* Main features
-    - Traffic management
-    - Security
-    - Observablity
-    - Extensibility

-### Differences: linkerd vs. istio

-* Istio uses Envoy as proxies, linkerd linkerd-proxy
-    - Envoy is written in C++, linkerd-proxy in Rust
-* Linkerd is bound to be used on Kubernetes, istio not
-* Linkerd has a admin dashboard, istio not
-* Istio has built-in tracing capabilites, linkerd not
-* Istio has more features

 ### Summary: Why service meshes?